 A dental crown is a dental restoration that acts as a cap to cover a tooth.
-We may recommend a dental crown for implant restorations, tooth damage, and discoloration.
+We may recommend a dental crown for severe tooth damage and discoloration.
 Chipped teeth, broken teeth, and cracked teeth can be covered and protected by a dental crown.
-Dental crowns also cover severely stained or discolored teeth and cap off dental implants, or prosthetic teeth.
 Our dental professionals provide dental crowns to patients at Waterford Family and Cosmetic Dentistry.

 Treatment with Dental Crowns in Leland, NC

 Before your dental crown treatment, we will thoroughly examine your teeth, gums, jaw joints.
 Once we have determined that your teeth and gums are infection-free and healthy enough for treatment, we will prepare the teeth.
 To prepare the teeth receiving the crowns, we remove a small amount of the natural tooth structure.